Cheap Soundproofing Ideas: How to Soundproof a Room Cheaply

 Once again, this method will not block the noise completely, but it will absorb the noise that has already entered the room and make the quality of the sound inside of it much better.

 Acoustic foam panels are panels that are made of soft sponge- like material that is good in absorbing the noise.

-They can be found for a little bit over $20, but can surely do the work well.
+They can be found for around $18 for 12 pieces, but can surely do the work well.